A Normality Conjecture on Rational Base Number Systems: Links between conjectures

 Hereafter, we show that the validity of our normality Conjecture~\ref{conj:normality} would imply the truth of two earlier conjectures: one by Akiyama (2008), concerning the existence of triple expansion of real numbers in rational base, and the other by Dubickas and Mossinghoff (2009), concerning the termination of certain iterated maps on integers.
 We also discuss the connection between our conjecture and the famous Collatz conjecture.

 \paragraph{A conjecture by Akiyama.} To state the conjecture, it is useful to recall how positive real number are represented in rational base $p/q$.
-By definition, an infinite word $w=a_ka_{k-1}\dots a_0 a_{-1}a_{-2}\dots$ is an expansion of a positive real number $x$ if: \begin{itemize} \item[-] all finite prefixes of $w$ belong to the language of integers $\lan_{p/q}$; \item[-] its valuation equals $x$:
+By definition, an infinite word $w=a_ka_{k-1}\dots a_0 a_{-1}a_{-2}\dots$ is an expansion of a positive real number $x$ if: \begin{itemize} \item[-] all finite prefixes of $w$ belong to the language $\{0^ku : k \in \N, u \in \lan_{p/q}\}$; or, equivalently, if after removing the eventual leading $0$s, the word $w$ labels an infinite path starting from the node $\eps$ in the tree $\tree_{p/q}$; \item[-] its valuation equals $x$:

 \end{itemize}

 As it is already the case for integer bases, for every rational base, there exist countably many real numbers that admit several expansions.
 Akiyama's conjecture claims that these real numbers admit exactly two expansions.